walter-a-jablonowski/sys-2/ai.md

   - all cells of any type get an action menu on the right (dropdown, single entry: delete)
   - the cell content on the left side is rendered by the list cell renderer of the current type and will show some of the entry data, usually:
-    - TASK: first line title
+    - TASK: first line name
-  - Defaul hehaviour for navigating:
+  - default hehaviour for navigating:
     - single click or touch: open a modal for editing the entry
     - double click or touch: load the the list of sub entries associated with the entry